anthem-ai/bcauss/README.md

 # BCAUSS
-This repo provides the code for reproducing the experiments in [Mimicking Randomized Controlled Trials to learn end-to-end patient representations through self-supervised covariate balancing for causal treatment effect estimation]().
+This repo provides the code for reproducing the experiments in [Learning End-to-End Patient Representations through Self-Supervised Covariate Balancing for Causal Treatment Effect Estimation]().
 BCAUSS is a multi-task deep neural network for causal treatment effect estimation able to achieve minimal dissimilarity in learning treated and untreated distributions, thanks to the adoption of a specific auto-balancing self-supervised objective.

 ### Dependency